florianber/Uncomment/README.md

 You should only use this function on text python file.
 Maybe later, there will be an update that could allow you to directly put your python file in it, but for the moment it is not the case.
 So before to put your python file the function, you need to change it into a text file

-## Example of how you need to implement if
+## Example of how you need to implement it

+First you need to copy the "uncomment.py" to your directory where are saved your file that you want to uncomment.

 ```python
 filename="test.txt"